 What are the most common symptoms observed/reported by patients?

 Headache, fogginess or “things not being sharp”, photo-sensitivity, sadness, difficulty remembering things, unsteady gait.

 What to do if you or your loved one sustains a head injury?

 First, see a licensed medical professional in order to be medically evaluated.
-Depending on the severity of the injury, cognitive tests may be needed to gain a better understanding of the extent of injury.
+Depending on the severity of the injury, cognitive tests may be needed to gain a better understanding of the extent of the injury.
 Rest (both physical and mental) is usually the best treatment for a concussion.
 Specific brain rest in which there is a reduction of stimuli such as computers, television, noise, and bright lights as well a reduction in physical activities give the brain time to heal.
 Your doctor will give specific instructions.
 There is no quick answer to how quickly you or your child will recover.
-Symptoms typically improve within a few days or weeks, can linger for a month or two, with other patients experiencing longer term symptoms and needing more time to recover.
+Symptoms typically improve within a few days or weeks, can linger for a month or two, with other patients experiencing long-term symptoms and needing more time to recover.
 Subsequent evaluations after symptoms have cleared up can verify that it is okay to resume a normal work or sports schedule.
-Children can resume their normal school, home and sports routines as long as they have been evaluated by a healthcare provider experienced in the evaluation of concussion and given the okay to return to play and work.
+Children can resume their normal school, home, and sports routines as long as they have been evaluated by a healthcare provider experienced in the evaluation of concussion and given the okay to return to play and work.

 Seek immediate emergency care if an adult or child has the following symptoms:

 - blood or fluid coming out of her nose or ears